anestisdalgkitsis/desire6g-test-component/README.md

 ## Toubleshooting

-### Topology is not reachable.
+### X module not reachable.

-If the topology API is running at the host space, while the OE is running at the docker space, comment-out the call command from resources/topology.py and enable the one below.
+Use host.docker.internal istead of local when the modules are instantiated locally, but the OE is running in a container.

 ## Maintenance